joshLong145/aa-sdk-staging/site/smart-accounts/signers/lit.md

 ::: warning

 Lit Protocol's pkp network is still in testnet.
-Backwards compatiblity, and data availability will not be garanteed until mainnet.
+Backwards compatibility, and data availability will not be guaranteed until mainnet.
 Do not use PKP wallets to store valuable assets.

 :::